Smilebear-Luo/Kaggle_Shaohong/README.md

 Here is the link of my kaggle profile: https://www.kaggle.com/mackellis

 My email is lawson0806@gmail.com .
 Feel free to reach out if you want to team up with me or have any questions regarding the code.
+So far, I am still active in Kaggle in my spare time.

 **1. CommonLit Readability Prize**